 2. Prohibition wastes public resources, while legalizing and taxing cannabis brings in much-needed revenue.
 An estimate by the Congressional Research Service projected that replacing cannabis prohibition with taxation and regulation could yield $6.8 billion in excise taxes alone.
 In Washington State, taxes on cannabis sales brought in $600 million in 2020.

 3. Arresting cannabis offenders prevents police from focusing on real crime.
 In 2019, the FBI reported 663,367 cannabis arrests and citations — more arrests than for all violent crimes combined.
 Meanwhile, FBI data showed that police only cleared 33 percent of rapes, 31 percent of robberies, and 14 percent of burglaries by making an arrest.
 Data published in Police Quarterly showed a higher percentage of some crimes were solved after legalization in both Colorado and Washington.

 4. Prohibition sends an incredible number of Americans through the criminal justice system, ruining countless lives.
-According to the FBI, there have been more than 15 million marijuana arrests in the U.S. since 1995.
-While marijuana consumers who were not convicted have gone on to be president or Supreme Court justice, a criminal conviction can stand in the way of securing a job, getting housing, or receiving a professional license, student loan, food assistance, driver’s license, or firearms permit.
+According to the FBI, there have been more than 15 million cannabis arrests in the U.S. since 1995.
+While cannabis consumers who were not convicted have gone on to be president or Supreme Court justice, a criminal conviction can stand in the way of securing a job, getting housing, or receiving a professional license, student loan, food assistance, driver’s license, or firearms permit.

 9. Prohibition is bad for the environment.
-Illicit marijuana growers sometimes use banned pesticides, divert waterways, and leave hazardous waste in state and national parks.
+Illicit cannabis growers sometimes use banned pesticides, divert waterways, and leave hazardous waste in state and national parks.
 Regulated cannabis businesses are monitored to ensure compliance with zoning and environmental laws.